-The death count in this film (on-screen and off) is unclear.
-According to the dialogue four clerks plus the 'black girl' in the jewelry store are shot and we see Mr Pink shoot one of the police officers pursuing him and Mr Orange shoot the woman whose car he hijacks but it is unclear whether they died or not.
-Five of the six crooks (Mr. White, Mr. Orange, Mr. Blonde, Mr. Blue, and Mr. Brown), Joe Cabot and his son Nice Guy Eddie, the two cops Mr. White shot, the cop in the trunk (Marvin Nash) all die making a definite bodycount of 10.
+The body count (on-screen and off) is unclear.
+According to the dialogue, four clerks plus the 'black girl' in the jewelry store are shot.
+We see Mr Pink shoot one of the police officers pursuing him, and Mr Orange shoots the woman whose car he hijack, but it is unclear whether they die.
+Five of the six crooks (Mr. White, Mr. Orange, Mr. Blonde, Mr. Blue and Mr. Brown), Joe Cabot and his son Nice Guy Eddie, the two cops Mr. White shot, and the cop in the trunk (Marvin Nash) all die, making a definite bodycount of ten.
 The number of police officers Mr. Blonde had to shoot to escape the jewelry store is not mentioned.
 It can be assumed that Mr. Pink is not killed after he flees the warehouse; although you hear gunshots, he can be heard very faintly yelling "Don't shoot, I've been shot, god damn it!" shortly thereafter.

 97 of 111 found this interesting Interesting? |

 When Joe (Lawrence Tierney) mentions that Mr. Blue is dead, he says he's "Dead as Dillinger".
 Tierney played the title role in film Dillinger (1945).